 Curiously, from a distance the film seemed straight forward: determined, indomitable, young and implicitly film artist linked U.S. Navy Intelligence Lieutenant Jordan O’Neil-played by Demi Moore-struggled to pass the arduous training required to become first female U.S. Navy SEAL against the bitter opposition of the head of the SEAL training programme, Master Chief John James Urgayle-played by Viggo Mortensen.
 However, it was not certain which film artist Lt.
 O’Neil was implicitly linked to upon closer inspection.
 For the commander of the Atlantic facing Florida base where the Navy SEAL programme took place, CO Salem-played by Scott Wilson-resembled Lynch and shared Lynch’s love of smoking and drinking coffee, implicitly affirming that Lt.
 O’Neil symbolized the bloodied but unbowed film art of Lynch, still stuck in the doghouse at the time.
 Indeed, the U.S. Senator who helped Lt.
 O’Neil get into the programme, Lillian DeHaven, was played by Anne Bancroft, who played Mrs. Kendal in THE ELEPHANT MAN, reaffirming the implication that Lt.
 O’Neil symbolized the moving paintings of Lynch.

-Of course, the sight and sound of ‘Mad’ Maximus working hard to regain the approval of audiences by fighting one bloody and gruelling gladiator bout after another reminded us that Sir Scott had also worked for years to regain the approval of audiences after the BLADE RUNNER and LEGEND disasters by creating one gruelling film after another.
-Thus, it was fitting that audiences were so impressed with GLADIATOR that they finally forgave and re-embraced the battle-scarred Sir Scott-despite the ironic fact that GLADIATOR also openly mocked the CGI enhanced violence of Zone War films and their baying and bloodthirsty Cineplex Coliseum audiences.
-The august and fickle Academy were also impressed, giving GLADIATOR the thumb up and awarding Sir Scott his first two Oscars for Best Actor and Best Film, finally giving him something to crow about and rewarding him for all of the long and embittering years he had spent in the wilderness.
+Of course, the sight and sound of ‘Mad’ Maximus working hard to regain the approval of audiences by fighting one bloody and gruelling gladiator bout after another before his moving death reminded us that Sir Scott had also worked hard for years to regain the approval of audiences after the BLADE RUNNER and LEGEND disasters by creating one gruelling film after another.
+Thus, it was fitting that audiences were so impressed with GLADIATOR that they finally forgave and re-embraced the battle-scarred Sir Scott, despite the ironic fact that GLADIATOR also openly mocked the greater CGI enhanced violence of Zone War films and their baying and bloodthirsty Cineplex Coliseum audiences.
+The august and fickle Academy were also impressed, giving GLADIATOR the thumb up and awarding Sir Scott his first five Oscars, including those for Best Actor and Best Film, finally giving him something to crow about and rewarding him for all of the long and embittering years he had spent in the wilderness.